gypsydave5/gypsydave5.github.io/_posts/2017-09-11-lambda-calculus.md

 λay.a + y
 ```

-And the expression hasn't changed in its meaning one iota.[^2]
+And the expression hasn't changed its meaning one iota.[^2]

 'β-reduction' (beta-reduction) is a little more complicated - what it means is
 that, when a value is applied to a function, we can substitute all the variables